robertmuth/Cwerg/CodeGenA32/README.md

 ## Code Generation Stages

+TODO: this is a bit out of date

 Code generation goes through the following stages which massages the IR until it becomes almost trivial to generate